wakgill/mkg/_posts/2020-07-03-starbucks.md

 ---
 layout: post
 title: Starbucks' 'pay it forward' considered harmful
+excerpt: It's not that I'm against buying someone's drinks.
+In fact, I've often paid for people in lines or at restaurants who are, for example, having their cards declined.
+I don't mind that, and while I don't consider it a significant virtue, it creates maybe a tiny bit more happiness for both parties and that's a good thing.
+But I'm against imposing unchosen obligations upon a stranger.
+I don't want the person I just paid for to be guilted by a smiling barista into paying for drinks that might be much more expensive than their own.
 ---

 Have you ever had someone pay for your Starbucks drink in the drive-through line only to be asked by a glowing barista to pay for the drinks of the car behind you?